miikanissi/miikanissi.com/content/posts/hotplug-dual-monitor-setup-bspwm.md

 fi
 ```

-## Automatically detect a screen change
+## Automatically Detect a Screen Change

 At this point our configuration is fully working and every time we reload BSPWM it
 checks for the state of the monitors and sets them up correctly.
 However, we have not